 Canva, the popular design platform, has announced its acquisition of Sydney-based advertising analytics startup, MagicBrief.
 This marks its 12th acquisition to date.
 It is a significant step beyond its traditional design roots.
-The financial terms of the deal remain undisclosed.
-However, this strategic move solidifies Canva’s ambition to transform into a full-service marketing platform.
+The financial terms of the deal stay undisclosed.
+Nonetheless, this strategic move solidifies Canva’s ambition to transform into a full-service marketing platform.
 It directly challenges established players like Adobe.

 Expanding Beyond Design to Full-Funnel AI Marketing

 The acquisition of MagicBrief represents Canva’s most deliberate move to deepen its push into ad analytics and marketing performance.
 MagicBrief, founded in 2022, offers insights on ad spending, engagement rates, and competitor benchmarks.
 This technology will now be integrated into Canva’s evolving ecosystem.
 It allows users to create, deploy, and analyze their content all within the same platform.
-Cliff Obrecht, Canva’s co-founder and COO, confirmed that MagicBrief’s tools will be integrated into a new Canva product set to launch later this year.
+Cliff Obrecht, Canva’s co-founder and COO, confirmed the integration of MagicBrief’s tools.
+They will be part of a new Canva product set to launch later this year.

 This integration aims to streamline creative and performance workflows for Canva’s vast user base.
 The platform now totals more than 240 million globally.
 As Obrecht stated, “With MagicBrief joining Canva, we’re entering the next frontier.”
 We are powering the entire content and marketing workflow.
 This ranges from ideation and creation to deployment, measurement, and now analysis and optimisation.”
 George Howes, co-founder and CEO of MagicBrief, stated that joining Canva elevates their vision.
 It helps them reach more marketers.
 They aim to “turn great ideas into high performing creative.”